-Plants and soils in nature fix their own nitrogen by
+Plants and soils in nature fix their own nitrogen by interacting with microbes via complex food webs. |

 Throughout my career, I've heard many discussions about the potential to engineer grain crops, like wheat, to fix their own nitrogen.
 In the 80's, we spoke as though nitrogen fixing grasses were just around the corner.
 Later, it seemed the process was more complex than initially imagined.
 I shudder to think of the millions that have been invested in related research since the 1980's.
 But in the era of the microbiome, scientists and growers are awakening to the reality that the biggest barrier to self-fertilizing plants may be the now-dogmatic belief that crops grow better when we add manufactured forms of nitrogen.
 We have sorely underestimated a number of factors that work into the nitrogen availability formula.
 We have failed to reflect adequately on the number of species that fix nitrogen, the impact our agrochemicals and tillage practices have on nitrogen fixation dynamics, and our own inability to accurately measure nitrogen fluxes in a dynamic living system.
 We have also been blind to the reality that far too often, the nitrogen we add is what is making our crops prone to disease and weed infestations.
 No wonder we are now looking for microbial alternatives.